 Mr. Chouinard is an inspiration to so many people in and out of the business community because he is doing more than being responsible, he is trying to change the way business is done.
 He is the embodiment of ethics and leadership that values people and the planet.

-Earlier this year Patagonia launched a $20 million dollar internal venture fund to invest in environmentally responsible startups focused on clothing, food, water, energy and waste.
+Earlier this year Patagonia launched a $20 million dollar internal venture fund to invest in environmentally responsible startups focused on clothing, food, water, energy, and waste.
 As Chouinard stated, it is “about positive benefit to the environment.”
-The equity investments, partnerships, and joint ventures are focused on using business to help solve the environmental crisis.
+Equity investments, partnerships, and joint ventures are focused on using business to help solve the environmental crisis.

 © 2013, Richard Matthews.
 All rights reserved.